chloeNgo99/AI-PACMAN-AGENT/README.md

-# AI-PACMAN-AGEN
+# AI-PACMAN-AGEN Specification
 ## Part 1
-In this part of the project, you will implement different search algorithms to help Pacman find paths through its maze world.
-The search algorithms you'll implement include depth-first search (DFS), breadth-first search (BFS), uniform-cost search (UCS), and A* search.
+Apply various search algorithms to aid Pacman in navigating its maze environment.
+The implemented search algorithms encompass depth-first search (DFS), breadth-first search (BFS), uniform-cost search (UCS), and A* search.
+By incorporating these algorithms, Pacman will gain the ability to efficiently explore the maze, identifying optimal paths to its destinations.

 ### Question 1: Finding a Fixed Food Dot using Depth First Search
-Implement the depth-first search (DFS) algorithm in the depthFirstSearch function in search.py.
+Implement the depth-first search (DFS) algorithm in the depthFirstSearch function in **search.py.**
 Use the graph search version of DFS, which avoids expanding any already visited states.

 Test the implementation by running the command: